mehdihatami1998/Number_guesser/README.md

 - `src/utils/`: It contains the utility functions
   - `input_validator.py`: It checks if user's input is valid or not, and provides appropriate feedback if not.
   - `random_generator.py`: It generates random numbers that user need to guess
+  - `time_calculator.py`: It calculates the time that user will spend palying